 1.3.
-About the Grant Opportunity
+About the 2022 Quality, Safety and Effectiveness of Medicine Use and Medicine Intervention by Pharmacists Grant Opportunity

-These guidelines contain information for the Quality, Safety and Effectiveness of Medicine Use and Medicine Intervention by Pharmacists Grant Opportunity.
-This grant opportunity was announced as part of the Medical Research Future Fund under the Preventive and Public Health Initiative.
+These guidelines contain information for the 2022 Quality, Safety and Effectiveness of Medicine Use and Medicine Intervention by Pharmacists Grant Opportunity.
+This grant opportunity was announced as part of the Medical Research Future Fund under the Preventive and Public Health Research Initiative.